Insufficient Gibbs Sampling: Numerical results and discussion

-The sample median and MAD are routinely used as estimators for the location-mean Cauchy distribution, both because the Cauchy's mean and variance are undefined, and because the location parameter $x_0 \in \mathbb{R}$ is equal to the theoretical median and the scale parameter $\gamma > 0$ is equal to the theoretical MAD (and to the half of the theoretical IQR).
+The sample median and MAD are routinely used as estimators for the location-mean Cauchy distribution, both because the Cauchy's mean and variance are undefined, and because the location parameter $x_0 \in \mathbb{R}$ is equal to the theoretical median and the scale parameter $\gamma > 0$ is equal to the theoretical MAD (and to half of the theoretical IQR).
 The Cauchy distribution serves as a valuable tool for exploring robust statistical methods and understanding their performance under challenging conditions, especially in the presence of heavy-tailed data or outliers.
 By leveraging the robust estimators of location and scale, we can overcome the limitations posed by traditional measures such as the mean and variance, and obtain more reliable estimates of the parameters of interest.

-We conducted a Metropolis-Hastings within Gibbs random walk with Cauchy and Gamma priors on the two parameters.
+We conducted a Metropolis-within-Gibbs random walk with Cauchy and Gamma priors on the two parameters.
 We performed $T$ simulations based on the posterior distribution of the Cauchy parameters $(x_0, \gamma)$ while observing only the median and the MAD.

 Previous studies have resorted to Approximate Bayesian Computation (ABC) to approximate the posterior given the median and MAD \citep{turner_tutorial_2012,green_bayesian_2015, marin_relevant_2014}.
 To compare our results, we also carried out simulations using standard ABC methods, using the same observed median and MAD as summary statistics, along with the same non-informative priors.
 We ran both algorithms for an equal amount of computing time.
 In ABC, we obtained more than 10 times more simulations by parallelizing the computations.
 We fixed the threshold by retaining the $T$ best simulations.
 We thus obtain a fair comparison, with two algorithms run for the same time leading to identical sample sizes.
 The results of these simulations are presented in Figure \ref{fig:abc}.
-Our Robust Gibbs method yields a posterior that is much more peaked around the theoretical parameter values compared to the ABC approach.
-This is to be expected, since Robust Gibbs samples from the exact posterior, whereas ABC samples from an approximation, which typically inflates the variance.
+Our method yields a posterior that is much more peaked around the theoretical parameter values compared to the ABC approach.
+This is to be expected, since the augmented-data MCMC samples from the exact posterior, whereas ABC samples from an approximation, which typically inflates the variance.